Custer Gallatin National Forest

 The Custer Gallatin National Forest stretches across 3.2 million acres of public land from West Yellowstone, Montana to Camp Crook, South Dakota.
-It is incredibly ecologically diverse, with vast expanses of alpine tundra, sagebrush-covered buttes, and thick forests.
 The Custer Gallatin is home to Montana’s highest peaks, wild whitewater from the Gallatin River to Big Timber Creek, and world-class ice climbing in Hyalite Canyon.
 Opportunities for mountain biking, rock climbing, backcountry skiing, and hiking are also abundant across the forest.

 The Custer Gallatin is in close proximity to one of the fastest growing communities in the country – Bozeman – and the outdoor recreation opportunities the forest provides are a major reason people move to the area.
 The Custer Gallatin is also an integral part of the Greater Yellowstone Ecosystem.
-All of the region’s native wildlife species, from Yellowstone cutthroat trout to bison, grizzly bears and wolverines, still roam freely and depend on habitat within the forest.
 There are few other places in the country where world-class outdoor recreation opportunities overlap with a landscape as wild, and intact, as the Custer Gallatin.

 The Forest Service is currently in the early stages of planning for how it will manage these areas and activities for the next 20-30 years.
 At stake are things like recreation access, infrastructure development and maintenance, trails, scenic viewsheds, permitting for guides, outfitters and educational groups, wilderness designations, and the possibility of new scenarios for stewardship and forest partnerships.
 It is also an opportunity to balance growing populations and increasing recreation use with the forest's important ecological benefits.